Montgomery Public Schools

 Montgomery Public Schools is a school district headquartered in Montgomery, Alabama, United States.
 The current Superintendent of Montgomery Public Schools is Melvin Brown.
 The district serves the city of Montgomery and surrounding Montgomery County.
 It is the third largest district in Alabama, with 31,743 students enrolled.
 The entire district is accredited by AdvancED and also has two International Baccalaureate programs: Macmillan International Academy (Elementary) and Johnnie Carr Middle School.

 The district serves most of Montgomery County, except for Pike Road (see Pike Road Schools) and, for PreKindergarten-Grade 8, Maxwell Air Force Base.
 For high school Maxwell AFB residents are zoned to Montgomery Public Schools facilities.
+In August 2019, of the children who were dependents of military families attached to Maxwell AFB who were enrolled in public schools, 32.43% attended Montgomery schools.

 History

 In the mid-1910s the county operated forty-seven schools for 3,020 White children.
 These schools were funded by the county and had only enough desks for about a third of the students.
 Combined, these schools had a value about half that of the county jail.

+In 2010 the district had over 31,000 students.
+After that year, the student body began to decrease in size.
+There was an increase of 500 students in 2013, and decreases after that.

 In 2014 four Montgomery Public School high schools made it onto the U.S. News & World Report best high schools list, the most of any system in the state, with LAMP High School being named both the best high school in the state and among the top 20 high schools in the nation.
 Two other MPS schools (BTW Magnet High School and Brewbaker Technology Magnet High School) were named in the top ten best Alabama high schools list, and George Washington Carver High School was also recognized as a top high school on the list.

 In 2017 the state took over a number of failing schools in the system.
 In April 2017, it was reported that the principals of the 27 failing schools were to receive ten-percent salary increases and three-year contract extensions.

 On August 18, 2018, one of the three buildings that make up the campus of Booker T. Washington Magnet High School burned down.
-The 411 students from BTW will be moved to the (currently closed) Hayneville Road Elementary School.
+The 411 students from BTW were moved to the (currently closed) Hayneville Road Elementary School until May 2023 when the school moved into its new campus on Bell Road in August of that same year.